| MODICA“Modica.

 dating from the 16th century, by Antonio Gagini.
 The main altar

 contains notable relief stuccoes.
+The

 Church of St. Mary of Betlehem, in Modica Bassa, along the main